|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 The BSc (Hons) International Tourism and Hospitality Management programme is delivered through a full-time of formal lectures, workshops and seminars.

-Students who are awarded a minimum of a 2(2) classification can progress to a range of university Masters programmes in a relevant subject area, including an MBA.
-Students can also progress in employment in a range of positions with supervisory, team leading or managerial roles.
+Students of the London School of Management Education with a BSc (Hons) International Tourism and Hospitality Management qualification who are awarded a minimum of a 2.2 classification can progress to a range of Masters programmes in a relevant subject area in various universities.
+Students can also progress in employment in the tourism and hospitality sector in a supervisory or managerial role.

 Please talk to our admissions team now.